Lemons N Lyme

 • Coconut oil: the dairy-free fat used in this strawberry peach shortcake.

-• Egg: you'll need 1 large egg at room temperature.
+• Egg: you'll need 1 large egg.

 • Peaches: be sure to use fresh, juicy peaches when they are in season.